victorrumanski/xmaquina/deploy/README.md

 - Minimal configuration to provide logs on `stdout` for `docker-compose logs`
 - available on `tcp://localhost:1883`
 - Add / Remove users in `mosquitto/config/passwd` file
+- REQUIRED: encrypt the text passwords with this cmd from inside the cloud server `docker run -it --rm -v $(pwd)/mosquitto/config:/mosquitto/config eclipse-mosquitto mosquitto_passwd -U /mosquitto/config/passwd`

 ### Telegraf
 - based on [TIG Stack example in tiguitto](https://github.com/shantanoo-desai/tiguitto) the configuration remains same